Involvement Opportunities

 NSC en Español

-During New Student Conferences, New Student and Family Programs hires a team of student leaders who translate content for incoming students’ family member who prefer to receive communication in Spanish.
+A team of dedicated student leaders support during New Student Conferences to translate content for incoming students’ family members who prefer to receive communication in Spanish.
 This includes live translations of family sessions during the New Student Conference as well as translations of printed and virtual resources that are distributed through the Texas A&M Family Portal.

 Learn more about NSC en Español